jusxtdev/Clavier/README.md

 ## Development Notes

-This project is still in progress.
-Planned future work includes cart logic, Redis, Docker, and other production-oriented improvements.

-Current implementation notes:

-- Product and category listing routes are protected behind authentication.
+- Product, category, user, and cart routes are protected behind authentication unless documented as public auth routes.
-- Password reset emails use Nodemailer with Gmail service credentials.
+- Password reset emails use Nodemailer with configured sender credentials.
 - Prisma client output is configured to `backend/src/generated/prisma`.
 - Available scripts are `pnpm dev` and `pnpm test`.
 - Docker configuration, seed scripts, and production build scripts have not been added yet.